 Online lenders close their loans 20% faster than traditional lenders.
 These tech-savvy lenders also finish more than 70% of their loans before the industry’s average time, so there’s less chance that your loan will take longer to process than expected.1

-We see this same pattern at Better.
-Thanks to our unique combination of efficient technology and dedicated customer support, our borrowers reach closing 5 days faster than the industry average.2 And, using our best estimates of closing dates for potential Better customers who ended up funding with another lender, we find a similar answer.
+We see this same pattern at Better Mortgage.
+Thanks to our unique combination of efficient technology and dedicated customer support, our borrowers reach closing 5 days faster than the industry average.2 And, using our best estimates of closing dates for potential Better Mortgage customers who ended up funding with another lender, we find a similar answer.
 It looks like switching to a different (and more inefficient) lender cost the borrower 6 days on average.

 Another quality to look for in a lender is efficiency throughout the process, not just at closing.
 The last thing you want is radio silence after you’ve submitted an application, followed by a late denial or a last-minute push to reach your closing date.
-At Better, we’re streamlining every step of the mortgage process to make it, well, better.
+At Better Mortgage, we’re streamlining every step of the mortgage process to make it, well, better.
 As a result, we’re able to give you a decision on your purchase loan application 10 days earlier than lenders historically have, saving you time and giving you peace of mind.3 Learn more about assembling the right homebuying team.

 2. Keep your finances in good shape